ThomasG51/PokeAPIService/README.md

 ## How to use ?

 A core strength of this package is its ability to seamlessly fetch data directly from each model.
-Each Pokemon, Pokedex, Generation or other can initiate a request to PokeAPI and populate its properties using the following functions:
+Each Pokemon, Pokedex, Generation or other can initiate a request to PokeAPI and populate its properties.

+⚠️ Please note that due to restrictions by the underlying API, some models do not have acces to all fetching functions.
+Refer to the specific model documentation for more details.

+### Examples of use

 #### Fetch one object by ID or name
 ```swift